The pencil is poised, the subject is before us and the blank piece of paper is screaming “START!” But where? How?

 The drawing does not need to be executed perfectly and if yours looks wonky, do not despair.
 You now have something to build on, something to restate, compare with surrounding shapes (see previous drawing posts) and subdivide into smaller shapes if you think fit.

-Choosing your large shapes is up to you and if problems beset you, try squinting then first draw the shapes you see with squinted eyes.
+Choosing your large shapes is up to you and if problems beset you, try squinting first then draw the shapes you see.

 Tips and tricks to help you along the way: